oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenariosGF.md

 This completes the steps for Creating the Network in OCI and exporting the default rules to the CD3 Excel Sheet using the Automation Toolkit.

+### 1a.
+Use an existing DRG in OCI while creating the network
+In some scenarios, a DRG has already been created in the tenancy and rest of the Network components still need to be created.
+In such cases, generate the networking related tfvars using same process mentioned above till Step 4.

+ - For Step 5, Navigate to the outdir path and execute the terraform commands:<br>
+       <br>_terraform init_
+       <br>_terraform import "module.drgs[\"&lt;&lt;drgs terraform variable name&gt;&gt;\"].oci_core_drg.drg" &lt;&lt;drg-ocid&gt;&gt;_
+       <br>&nbsp;&nbsp;→ This will Import the DRG into your state file.
+       _terraform plan_
+       <br>&nbsp;&nbsp;→ Terraform Plan will indicate to add all the other components except DRG.
+       <br>_terraform apply_

+   Continue executing the remaining steps of [Create Network](#1-create-network).

 ### 2. Modify Network

-Follow the below steps to add a new or modify the existing Networking components - VCNs, Subnets, DHCP and DRG.
+Follow the below steps to add a new or modify the existing Networking components like the VCNs, Subnets, DHCP and DRG.

 1. Modify your excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets.

 2. Execute the _setupOCI.py_ file with _non_gf_tenancy_ parameter value to _false_: